 - balance the requirements for development with the conservation of the environment

-Work is also currently ongoing on the following Development Plan Documents:
+Work is also currently ongoing on the following joint plans:

 Supplementary Planning Guidance

-These provide greater detail in relation to particular policies or proposals contained in Development Plan Documents, to ensure they are properly understood and applied effectively.
-Although Supplementary Planning Guidance documents do not have the same status as adopted Development Plan Documents, they are likely to be a material consideration in determining planning applications.
-Read more about our current Supplementary Planning Guidance documents and advice notes.
+These provide greater detail in relation to particular policies or proposals contained in the Poole Development Plan, to ensure they are properly understood and applied effectively.
+Although supplementary planning guidance does not have the same status as the development plan, it can be a material consideration in the determination of planning applications.
+Read our current supplementary planning guidance and advice notes.

-The Core Strategy along with the other adopted Development Plan Documents contain an implementing and monitoring section which sets out indicators of achievement against key outcomes with targets monitored accordingly.
+The Poole Local Plan and other adopted development plan documents contain implementation and monitoring sections which set out indicators of achievement against key outcomes with targets monitored accordingly.
 Other monitoring documents, such as the Community Infrastructure Levy Monitoring Report, are also available on the monitoring page.

 Other areas that may be of interest:

-The evidence base documents for the Local Plan have been temporarily moved to the Poole Local Plan examination library.
+The evidence base documents for the Local Plan are located in the Poole Local Plan examination library.